 Q:Whats the difference between 75a and 80a?
 Which one provides more grip?

-A:the "a scale" shows the hardness of the wheels the lower on the scale the softer and more grippy the wheel is. the higher the hard and better it will slide. usually the scale is about 75a-105a so the 75a is going to be super soft and 100a is going to be your basic really hard skateboard wheel
+A:The "a scale" shows the hardness of the wheels.
+The lower the number on the scale the softer and more grip the wheel is going to offer.
+The higher the number the harder and better the wheel will slide.
+Usually the scale is about 75a-105a.
+The wheels around 75a is going to be super soft and 100a wheels (skateboard wheels) are going to be a very hard wheel.

 Q:can you slide with these